 Religious Education

-Intent, Implementation and Impact
+Intent, Implementation and Impact – Religious Education

-Intent :
+Intent

-• Appreciate the way that worldviews shape life and behaviour
+• appreciate the way that worldviews shape life and behaviour

-• Enhance their spiritual, moral, social and cultural development.
+• enhance their spiritual, moral, social and cultural development.

-Implementation :
+Implementation

 At Goat Lees Primary School, the following religions have been selected for study: